 Loan Programs Overview

-Many loan sources are available to vet students; however, some loans are much better than others.
-For example, the Health Professions Loan will not accrue inteest while you are in school.
+Many loan sources are available to vet students; however, some loans are better than others.
+For example, the Health Professions Loan will not accrue interest while you are in school.
 All others federal loans are unsubsidized, which means interest accrues on the loan while you are in school.
-With Direct Loans, you
+With Direct Loans, you:

 - Borrow directly from the federal government and have a single contact—your loan servicer—for everything related to repayment